socomsystems/documentation/developer_manual/app/testing.rst

     phpunit tests/

 When writing your own tests, please ensure that PHPUnit bootstraps from :file:`tests/bootstrap.php`, to set up various environment variables and autoloader registration correctly.
-Without this, you will see errors as the Nextcloud autoloader security policy prevents access to the tests/ subdirectory.
+Without this, you will see errors as the cyfrSpaces autoloader security policy prevents access to the tests/ subdirectory.
 This can be configured in your :file:`phpunit.xml` file as follows:

 .. code-block:: xml